List of Ben 10 (2016 TV series) episodes: Season 3 (2019)

-Season 4 (2019–20)
+Season 4 (2020)

 Film (2020)

-On February 19, 2020, Cartoon Network announced Ben 10 Versus The Universe: The Movie, a feature length movie based on the series.
+Ben 10 Versus The Universe: The Movie, a feature-length film based on the series, premiered on October 10, 2020 on Cartoon Network.

 Specials (2021)

 Shorts

 These were shown alongside airings of the series.
-Each short shows Ben transforming into an alien (usually more than once) in order to accomplish a task.
+Each short shows Ben transforming into an alien (usually more than once) to accomplish a task.

-Alien Worlds
+Alien Worlds (2017–19)

-Alien World, also known as Alien of the Week or Alien Time, are a series of shorts that were released during Wednesday, starting on August 2, 2017 on Ben 10's YouTube channel.
+Alien World, also known as Alien of the Week or Alien Time, are a series of shorts that were released during Wednesday, starting on August 2, 2017, on Ben 10's YouTube channel.
 These videos shows aliens Ben can transform into, their home planets, and culture.
 The shorts are narrated by the character Azmuth.
 There have been 30 shorts so far.